google/keytransparency/docs/design2.md

 | hr             | 45 Kb/day         | ~2Kb       |
 | min            | 2.7 Mb/day        | ~2Kb       |
 | s              | 160 Mb/day        | ~2Kb       |

-*Based on 1B users, updating 200 keys per second*
+Table: *Based on 1B users, updating 200 keys per second*

 Key Transparency 2.0 is a new set of algorithms that removes this fundamental trade-off by sharing the task of auditing between pairs of clients.
 As a result, all configurations have efficiently